Babymother (1998) is widely considered to be the first truly Black British musical.

 What do you think the re-release of Babymother means for the younger generation who may not have seen the film in the 1990s, but are involved with today’s evolution of dancehall?

-Parminder: Certainly, I think the evolution of dancehall, what I would like to talk about is the evolution of Black Independent Cinema and for the younger generation who are making films, like our own daughter Anuradha Henriques who is the associate director on Rocks, it’s fantastic for them to be able to see that there is a history to Black Independent Cinema.
+Parminder: What I would like to talk about is the evolution of Black Independent Cinema and for the younger generation who are making films, like our own daughter Anuradha Henriques who is the associate director on Rocks, it’s fantastic for them to be able to see that there is a history to Black Independent Cinema.
 That there is a history that there were other filmmakers before them, storytellers, writers, directors, producers, who were also trying against all odds to bring Black stories to the screen.

 As we enjoy somewhat of a British Black creative renaissance when you reflect on your journeys as creatives through a time when opportunities were there, and then disappeared – what do you hope for the new generation and for those who’ve managed to stick it out and are still working today?

 Julian: I think we are in a good moment now, and we have to exploit it in the best sense of the word to go forward.
 It is not as if the black creativity ebbs and flows and rises and falls, it’s always there.
 Really what we’re talking about is the appeal that it has for wider audiences which of course creates opportunities and financial investment and backing and so on.
 I saw the ITV Drama Stephen, it was a delight to find, I didn’t know that it had been directed by Alrick Riley.